6 Local Naming Parameters in the tnsnames.ora File

 -

-The client is instructed to connect to the protocol address of the first Oracle Connection Manager, as indicated by:
+The client connects to the protocol address of the first Oracle Connection Manager as indicated by:

 (ADDRESS=(PROTOCOL=tcp)(HOST=host1)(PORT=1630))